 There are a few steps you need to undergo in order to keep your script clean:

-• Add suggested excludes to ignore resources that get retrieved on subsequent requests
+- Add suggested excludes to avoid retrieving resources on subsequent requests.

 5. Parameterize the script

-Because if you want to test the same application on a different testing environment you just have to change a few properties in one place, not go through all requests where those variables are used and edit them.
+Because you only need to make a few changes in one location to test the same application in a different testing environment.
+You don’t need to go through each request where those variables are used and edit them.

-An example of a user defined variables file can be seen below:
+Here’s an example of a user defined variables file:

 6. Make all your requests dynamic and remove all hard-coded data